Rachel Rooney - Children's Poet

-My first rhyming picture book A Patch of Black - a lyrical bedtime story that helps young children overcome their fear of the dark, was published by Macmillan Children's Books.
-Illustrated by the wonderful Deborah Allwright.
+My first rhyming picture book A Patch of Black - a lyrical bedtime story that helps young children overcome their fear of the dark, was published by Macmillan & illustrated by Deborah Allwright.

-My collection My Life as a Goldfish was shortlisted for the CLiPPA (CLPE) Award 2015.
+My second collection My Life as a Goldfish was shortlisted for the CLiPPA (CLPE) Award in 2015.

-My latest book of poems, A Kid in My Class, was also shortlisted for the CLiPPA Award in 2019 and has also won the 2019 North Somerset Teacher's Book Award.
+A Kid in My Class, was again shortlisted for the CLiPPA Award in 2019 and has also won the 2019 North Somerset Teacher's Book Award.